Dale Budenski – k5nq

 John first got involved in the world of radio’s in the 1970’s when his dad was installing radios in patrol cars for the Tangipahoa Parish Sheriff’s Office.
 His dad, a Lieutenant who supervised communications for the Sheriff’s Department would let him spend Friday nights in the communications room – to keep him out of trouble as a kid.
 Citizens Band radio was also part of John’s life as a youth along, with spotting satellites with his Dad.

-Today, he is active in the New Orleans amateur radio community operating on the local repeaters along with HF and D-Star.
+Today, he is active in the New Orleans amateur radio community operating on the local repeaters along with HF.
 John also has a Wires-X Node and enjoys the capabilities of the digital modes.
 John cruises around his uptown digs with his head up high like a “groovy giraffe”.

 Frank Lamonte – kg5kwb